 Ludlow's death is a direct copy of Dodgson's death in the book - wandering right into a family of T. rexes.

 Nice Job Breaking It, Hero: Nick Van Owen (see Too Dumb to Live below) in the second film & the novel's version of Eddie Carr - their decision to help the injured rex infant by bringing it back to camp with them leaves everybody hopelessly screwed over from that point on.

-Nice Job Fixing It, Villain: Ludlow's mooks administer too much stimulant to the T. Rex during transport, resulting in the San Diego rampage.
-Subverted in that it actually makes things worse for Ian and Sarah at first, but it eventually does lead to Ludlow's Karmic Death.
+Nice Job Fixing It, Villain: Ludlow's mooks administer too much stimulant to the T. rex during transport, resulting in the San Diego rampage.
+It eventually also lead to Ludlow's own Karmic Death.

 Roland: "Somewhere on this island is the greatest predator who ever lived.
 Second greatest predator must take him down."